Swift-sol/Burmese-New-Year-s-Day-Countdown/README.md

 -__[the Wikipedia article](https://en.wikipedia.org/).__ <br><br><br>

 ##### Contact me: ☎
-If you are the **copyright owner** of these photos and content and would like to remove from here, please [contace me.](https://t.me/ThiriSan)
+If you are the **copyright owner** of these photos and content and would like to remove from here, please [contact me.](https://t.me/ThiriSan)